rahulbiswas/rahulbiswas.github.io/rohan/run/next.md

    - Need to change how the game looks?
 Edit the CSS.
    - Need to change how the game behaves?
 Edit the JavaScript.

-3. **Collaboration**: If you work with others, different people can work on different files.

 4. **Reusability**: You can reuse your CSS and JavaScript files across multiple HTML pages.

 5. **Loading Performance**: Browsers can cache separate files, potentially making your website load faster.